mosco98/shopping-list-electron/README.md

-# shopping-list-electron
+# Shopping list Desktop
-A minimal shopping list desktop app built with Electron.js with a custom menu and multiple windows and implement Materialize CSS for styling.
+A minimal shopping list desktop app built with # Electron.js with a custom menu and multiple windows and implement Materialize CSS for styling.